AnthonyvW/FORGE/README.md

 FORGE is an open-source, gigapixel-scale imaging system designed to scan tree core samples with high precision.
 Built upon a modified off-the-shelf 3D printer, it automates the imaging of multiple samples, producing ultra-high-resolution images suitable for dendrochronology and related research.

-Note: automatically imaging multiple cores is currently being worked on.
-Right now, it only images 1 core at a time, but has GUI elements to easily switch between cores.

 <table>
   <tr>
     <td width="19%">